Table of Contents

 Love and Obsession

-- Frame Narrative: The novel begins and ends with Mr. Lockwood’s perspective, providing an outsider’s view into the mysterious world of Wuthering Heights.
+Frame Narrative: The novel opens and closes with the view of Mr. Lockwood, representing all outsider’s observance into the mysterious world of Wuthering Heights.

-- Embedded Narratives: Nelly Dean’s narrative serves as the primary storyteller, recounting the events of the past and offering insights into the motivations and behaviors of the characters.
+Embedded Narratives: Nelly Dean’s narrative serves as the primary storyteller to bring the past to life and provides insights as to what have motivated the behaviors of the characters.

-- Flashbacks and Memories: Brontë employs flashbacks and memories to gradually unveil the intertwined fates of Heathcliff, Catherine, and their descendants, spanning multiple generations.
+Flashbacks and Memories: Brontë uses flashing backs and memories to gradually disclose the intertwined fates of Heathcliff, Catherine, and their descendants over many generations.

 Literary Style and Influences